evmos/evmos/docs/users/governance/submitting.md

 The `amount` is `1000000000000000000aevmos`.
 This is equal to 1 EVMOS, so `recipient` address `evmos1mx9nqk5agvlsvt2yc8259nwztmxq7zjq50mxkp` will receive 1 EVMOS if this proposal is passed.

-The `deposit` of `64000000000000000000aevmos` results in 64 EVMOS being used from the proposal submitter's account.
-There is a minimum deposit required for a proposal to enter the voting period, and anyone may contribute to this deposit within a 3-day period.
+The `deposit` of `192000000000000000000aevmos` results in 192 EVMOS being used from the proposal submitter's account.
+A minimum deposit is required for a proposal to enter the voting period, and anyone may contribute to this deposit within 3 days.
 If the minimum deposit isn't reached before this time, the deposit amounts will be burned.
-Deposit amounts will also be burned if quorum isn't met in the vote or if the proposal is vetoed.
+Deposit amounts will also be burned if the quorum isn't met in the vote or the proposal is vetoed.

 ```json
 {